BGOOONZ-BLOG/bgoonz-blog2.0-v-5/notes/BGOONZ_BLOG_2.0.wiki/features/custom-search-bar.md.md

 ## Advantages of Using Expertrec search bar

 1. No Ads.
 We never show ads in our search results.
-2. Affordable pricing plan. – We have prices starting at $9 per month.
+2. Affordable pricing plan. - We have prices starting at $9 per month.
-3. Real-time support to help you take live your search on your website- You can be sure that search results don’t
+3. Real-time support to help you take live your search on your website- You can be sure that search results don't
 4. Full control over search results.

 Happy searching.
 Here is the signup link again [https://cse.expertrec.com?platform=cse](https://cse.expertrec.com/?platform=cse)

 ## Google search box using a plugin for WordPress websites